-The English Baccalaureate is not an essential criteria and is not a course in its own right.
-The EBacc simply means that the pupil has completed a set of GCSEs that match the criteria.
-It is not compulsory; however, it should be noted that the subjects are of high value when selecting career paths and courses later in a person's education or career.
+The English Baccalaureate has been promoted by government policy.
+The EBacc simply means that the pupil has completed a particular combination of GCSE subjects that fulfil the English Baccalaureate.
+It is not a separate course, and it is not compulsory; however, it should be noted that the subjects are of high value when selecting career paths and courses later in a person's education or career.
 The subjects needed to fulfil the EBacc are: